JeanHuguesRobert/StructEnv/README.md

 # StructEnv
 StructEnv format for configurations, when dotenv meets json.

+## Overview
+StructEnv is a flexible configuration format that combines the simplicity of .env files with the power of structured data.
+It supports various plugins for enhanced functionality, making it suitable for both simple and complex configuration needs.

+# StructEnv
+StructEnv format for configurations, when dotenv meets json.

 "This is a benchmark for AI code generation.
 Let's see what we can expect.
 This is version 1.0.
 Feel free to fork this repo to improve the RFC and the generated code.